ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 This snippet will check the thumbprint of the provided client certificate against the thumbprints of the uploaded certificates.

 After redeploying the change, call the `validate-using-context` operation to test the change.
-You should get a `401 Unauthorized` response, because we haven't uploaded any client certificates yet.
+You should receive a `401 Unauthorized` response, because we haven't uploaded any client certificates yet.

 #### Upload client certificate